Geomatys/Testbed16/application-packages/NDVIMultiSensor/README.md

     {"status":"succeeded","message":"Process completed.","jobId":"00d2a55c-3193-471e-bbbe-937a75527ce6"}

-    # Once the status is in success (i.e. {"status":"succeeded"}), you can get the result get the result of the job
+Once the status is in success (i.e. {"status":"succeeded"}), you can get the result get the result of the job:

     curl -X GET "${ADES_WPS_URL}/processes/NDVIMultiSensor/jobs/0ee6840c-61d1-4fca-b231-82cd01249f1d/result"

 the answer should be :

     {"outputs":[{"id":"output","href":"http://localhost:8180/examind/WS/wps/default/products/00d2a55c-3193-471e-bbbe-937a75527ce6-results/7803f8c5-f2bb-403f-b9c2-dd857703a87a.tif"}]}